Finding the Filles du Roi in Colonial Records

 Court and notarial archives occasionally provide unexpected glimpses into these women's lives.
 An annulled marriage contract hints at second thoughts.
 A legal dispute over inheritance reveals family dynamics.
 A will's provisions suggest which child remained closest or which daughter-in-law earned special regard.

 Modern genealogical resources have transformed access to these scattered records.
-The Programme de recherche en démographie historique (PRDH) database has compiled biographical information on thousands of individuals, linking marriage records to baptisms to burials.
-Peter J. Gagné's King's Daughters and Founding Mothers provides individual biographies that allow researchers to see patterns: the woman from La Rochelle who married three times as successive husbands succumbed to the harsh conditions, the Paris orphan who raised twelve children and lived to see her grandchildren establish their own farms.
+The Programme de recherche en démographie historique (PRDH) has compiled biographical information on thousands of individuals, linking marriage records to baptisms to burials.
+Peter J. Gagné's King's Daughters and Founding Mothers provides individual biographies that allow researchers to see patterns: the woman from La Rochelle who married three times as successive husbands succumbed to harsh conditions; the Paris orphan who raised twelve children and lived to see her grandchildren establish their own farms.

 The documentary record provides facts: names, dates, family connections, geographic movements.
-What it rarely provides is interiority—thoughts, feelings, motivations.
+What it rarely provides is interiority — thoughts, feelings, motivations.
 When we say a woman emigrated seeking a better life or fleeing lack of marriage prospects in France, we're making informed inferences based on historical context rather than reading her own explanation.

-We know from the administrative records that these women had agency in choosing their husbands—a freedom not always available to women of their class in France where marriages were typically arranged.
+We know from the administrative records that these women had agency in choosing their husbands — a freedom not always available to women of their class in France, where marriages were typically arranged.
 The quick marriages upon arrival weren't coerced but practical responses to the colony's demographics.
 Yet what did it feel like to stand in a room in Quebec City or Montreal, recently arrived from an Atlantic crossing, and make that choice?
 The notarial contracts document the decision but not the deliberation.

 Similarly, we know from demographic research and historical accounts that these women faced harsh conditions: brutal winters, hard physical labor, isolation, and the ever-present dangers of childbirth in a frontier colony.
 We can document their children, their land holdings, their years of survival.
 What we cannot access directly are their strategies for endurance, their private fears, or their moments of satisfaction when a harvest succeeded or a child thrived.